cloneofsimo/lora/README.md

 # References

-This work was heavily influenced by, and originated by these awesome researches.
+This work was heavily influenced by, and originated from these awesome researches.
 I'm just applying them here.

 ```bibtex
 @article{roich2022pivotal,